 It should be noted that the compensation guidelines are adopted as "minimum" guidelines.
-In recognizing that our synodical guidelines are among the lowest of the 65 synods of the ELCA, we encourage congregations that financially are able to raise their compensations above the synodical minimums to do so.
+In recognizing that our synodical guidelines are among the lowest of the 65 synods of the ELCA, we encourage congregations that financially are able to raise their compensation above the synod minimums to do so.

-PART I. Determining Compensation
+SECTION A: PASTORS' COMPENSATION AND BENEFITS GUIDELINES PART I. Determining Compensation